nodejs/node/lib/internal/README.md

 In certain scenarios, accessing these internal modules for debugging or experimental purposes might be necessary.
 Node.js provides the `--expose-internals` flag to expose these modules to userland code.
-Exercise caution when using this flag, as it can lead to unexpected results and is primarily intended for advanced users and debugging purposes.
+This flag only exists to assist Node.js maintainers with debugging internals.
+It is not meant for use outside the project.